ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/object/patch/set-data

-Set the data field of an ipfs object.
+Set the data field of an IPFS object.

 #### Arguments